msfern/encontact-challenge/README.md

 Curiously enough, my main challenge in this project was the CSS.
 Since I'm using conditional classes, hover conditions and custom checkboxes, I got a bit overwhelmed.
 But nonetheless, I'm pretty happy with the result.

-Finally, PropTypes were added to the projects, with the goal to type check all the props used in the application.
+Finally, PropTypes were added to the project, with the goal to type check all the props used in the application.

 ## 🎨 Palette